mvdom/mvdom/README.md

     },

     // (optional) subscribe to a hub by hub name, topic(s), and optional label(s)
+    // - support array of bindings as well.
     hubEvents: {
         dataServiceHub: {
             // subscribe on the dataServiceHub on the topic Task and any labels "create" "update" or "delete"